temporalio/documentation/docs/application-development-guide.md

 An [Activity Definition](/activities/#) is a combination of the Temporal Java SDK [Activity](https://www.javadoc.io/static/io.temporal/temporal-sdk/0.19.0/io/temporal/activity/Activity.html) Class implementing a specially annotated interface.

 An Activity interface is annotated with `@ActivityInterface` and an Activity implementation implements this Activity interface.
-TO handle Activity types that do not have an explicitly registered handler, you can directly implement a dynamic Activity.
+To handle Activity types that do not have an explicitly registered handler, you can directly implement a dynamic Activity.

 ```java
 @ActivityInterface